Archonic944/csc223/presentations/expression_parser.md

 Now we have gotten to the fun part.
 This whole document, I have been lying to you, as all good educators do.
 We don't simply run over the **whole string** twice like cavemen.
 The program keeps a parentheses stack, and evaluates **parts** of the expression twice.
 Here's how it works:

 1. When the parser sees an **open parenthesis**, it pushes that location to the parenthesis stack.
-2. When parser sees a **close parentheses**, it pops the last open parenthesis location, and evaluates from there to the current location.
+2. When parser sees a **close parenthesis**, it pops the last open parenthesis location, and evaluates from there to the current location.
 Both the multiplication/div/etc pass and the addition/subtraction pass is performed over its length.
 That entire parenthetical expression is then replaced with a binary intermediate value.
+3. When we get to the **very end** of the expression (0 terminator), the entire expression is evaluated.

 And that's it!

-> It's actually quite beautiful...
-I can't remember who came up with it.
-Was it me or Brendan?
-What am I saying?!
-I'm writing this document.
-Let the record show that ***I*** came up with it.
+### Multiple stacks; how??

 Having multiple stacks going on the 8080 (the paren stack and the call stack) is a tiny bit hacky.
-To switch between stacks we:
+Instead of just using `DS` to allocate room for one stack, we allocate two separate stacks with two `DS` calls.
+We also assign a place in memory to store our secondary stack pointer with a label and a `DW` instruction.
+To use the other stack we:

-1. Clear HL
+1. Clear `HL`
-2. Use `DAD SP` to get call stack pointer into `HL`
+2. Use `DAD SP` to get the **call stack** pointer into `HL`
 3. Put `HL` somewhere safe
 4. Load parentheses stack pointer into `HL`
 5. Use `SPHL` to load `HL` into `SP`

-Then, we can push and pop from the parentheses stack.
-Doing that whole dance again restores us to the call stack.
+6. Make our `PUSH` and `POP` calls
+7. Update and save the secondary stack pointer accordingly
+8. And restore the call stack

 ## BONUS - Switch Statement

-To make certain things easier, like choosing what operation to perform based on a character, we cooked up a simple switch statement implementation.
+To make certain things easier, like choosing what operation to perform based on a character, "we" (Brendan) cooked up a simple switch statement implementation.

 In Java, a switch statement looks like this: